Help (2010 film): Plot

 A woman, Susan Alves, is in a mental asylum on the island of Mauritius in 1990.
-She frantically scribbles demonic images on her cell walls.
-Her husband, Joe Alves, comes to visit and they discuss their daughter, Pia.
+She frantically scribbles demonic images on her cell.
+Her husband, Joe Alves, comes to visit, and they discuss their daughter, Pia.
 Susan panics and says she can't bear it and commits suicide in front of Joe.

-In present-day Mumbai, Pia (Mugdha Godse) is now married to horror film director, Vic (Bobby Deol).
+In present-day Mumbai, Pia (Mugdha Godse) is now married to horror film director Vic (Bobby Deol).
 However, their marriage is strained.
 When Pia's friend Carol (Sophia Handa) from Mauritius informs the couple that Pia's father, Joe, has suffered a heart attack, they travel to the island and stay at Pia's childhood home, where it's revealed that Pia had a twin named Dia, who she was very close with.
-That night, Pia has a nightmare of a girl's ghost and inanimate objects in the house are seen moving around.
+That night, Pia has a nightmare of a girl's ghost, and inanimate objects in the house are seen moving around.
 The next morning, Pia has a flashback of Joe carrying a dead Dia out of the pool.
 She is very disturbed by this memory as she recalls that normally she was with her sister at all times, but the day Dia drowned, she wasn't.
 During dinner, when Pia goes outside to check on Tracy, the dog, who is barking ferociously at something invisible, she has another encounter with the girl's ghost.

 Pia discovers she is pregnant.
 Meanwhile, Joe shares old photos with Vic and points out Dia's favourite doll, which was buried with Dia.
-Pia tells Vic of her pregnancy; the news mends their relationship and the couple is once again happy.
+Pia tells Vic of her pregnancy; the news mends their relationship, and the couple is once again happy.
 However, unusual events continue occurring in the house.
 One night, Dia's ghost jumps down on Pia from the ceiling.
 The next morning, Pia is clearly not herself.
 When Tracy is found dead, Pia seems completely unfazed, which concerns Carol, as Pia loved the dog.
-Carol contacts her friend Aditya (Shreyas Talpade), a parapsychologist for help, informing him about the unnatural happenings in the house and Pia's unusual behaviour.
+Carol contacts her friend Aditya (Shreyas Talpade), a parapsychologist, for help, informing him about the unnatural happenings in the house and Pia's unusual behaviour.